ssrwpo/ssrwpo.github.io/pages/ssr/caching/index.md

 ````

 Note also that calling `resetSSRCache` will **not** reset the component cache.
 This means that even
-if you have to reset your page cache, you won't lose hard hard-earned component caches.
+if you have to reset your page cache, you won't lose those hard-earned component caches.